KnpLabs/KnpSnappyBundle/README.markdown

 composer require knplabs/knp-snappy-bundle
 ```

-Then enable it in your kernel (optional if you are using the Flex recipe with Symfony >= 4) :
+If you are not using Flex, enable it in your kernel :

 ```php
 // config/bundles.php